Tronathon/test-app/_README.md

 ### Setup

 1. Clone repository.
+2. Create new host.
-2. Import database from live site.
+2. Create new database and import database from live site.
 3. Run `composer install` from the command line.
 4. Setup `.env`.
 5. Run `npm install` from the command line.